StuxnetStudios/hybrid-bot/COPILOT_TESTS.md

 ### 8. Testing
 "Generate unit tests for the SummarizerRole focusing on different content types and edge cases."

+### 9. Skynet-lite Integration
+"How can I optimize the SkynetLiteRole for better performance and implement custom response formatting?"

+### 10. Error Handling Enhancement
+"Add comprehensive error handling to the SkynetLiteRole for API failures and timeout scenarios without fallback logic."

+### 11. Custom Connectors
+"Extend the SkynetLiteConnector to support streaming responses and custom authentication methods."

+### 12. Configuration Validation
+"Create a configuration validator to ensure all required Skynet-lite settings are properly configured before startup."

-## Code Completion Tests:
+## Code Completion Tests

-### In TestRole.cs, try typing these comments and see what Copilot suggests:
+### In TestRole.cs, try typing these comments and see what Copilot suggests

 1. `// Load configuration from frontmatter`
 2. `// Check if input contains test keywords`